nauam/Courses/docs/administration/configuration/plugins/configuring.md

 ### Configuration Management

-As of QW Control 3.4.0 Configuration for system wide settings can happen in the QW Control GUI.
+As of Rundeck 3.4.0 Configuration for system wide settings can happen in the Rundeck GUI.
 [Read the Configuration Management documentation](/manual/configuration-mgmt/configmgmt.md).

 ### Workflow Steps